AdamJelley/POEM/README.md

 pip install -e ./gym-minigrid
 ```

-Note: If you have already cloned the project and forgot `--recurse-submodules`, to add the submodules required to run the RL agent environment experimetns you can run:
+Note: If you have already cloned the project and forgot `--recurse-submodules`, to add the submodules required to run the RL agent environment experiments you can run:
 ```
 git submodule update --init
 ```